 Students can take this class as part of the SDSU Construction Management online program, one of our offerings in our construction management certificate programs at CEI.

 A self paced course can be started at any time.
 You must complete the course within 10 weeks but you can work through the course as quickly as you like.

 There are no weekly goals and no interaction with other students.
 Please check your inbox to read additional information in your welcome email.

-Students who successfully complete Practical Applications of Construction Law will learn the basic principles of construction law.
+Students who successfully complete Practical Applications of Construction Law will learn the basic principles of construction law in order to advance in their careers and to get one step closer to completing any of our construction management certificate programs.
 Topics to be studied include:

-- Recognize that Parole Evidence is subordinate to the four corners of the contract
+Recognize that Parol Evidence is subordinate to the four corners of the contract

 The course will be taught in ten modules.
 Each module lasts one week.
 In that week students will read through the online lectures, participate in online discussion, take a quiz and submit a homework assignment using the IRAC format.

 It is important that students keep up with the class and not fall behind.